Why Compost Food Scraps

-As the recent State of Composting in the U.S. report states, “Whether on a per-ton basis or on a per-dollar-capital investment basis, .composting sustains more jobs than other waste handling options such as landfilling and incineration.”
+As the recent State of Composting in the U.S. report states, “Whether on a per-ton basis or a per-dollar-capital investment basis, composting sustains more jobs than other waste handling options such as landfilling and incineration.”

 Illinois Environmental Council (IEC) reports, “According to a 2014 report by [Illinois Department of Economic Opportunity] DCEO, Illinois already has over 110,000 waste diversion jobs with a payroll of $3.6 billion.